Shubhamm310320/My-First-Webpage/readme.md

 * {
   margin: 0;
   padding: 0;
-}
+  box-sizing: border-box; /* --> see the floats section for detail */ }

 /* inheritance to text properties to make our code future ready for changes */